Wondering How Water Got Into Your Attic? Improper Ventilation May Be the Cause

 Some of the best ventilation systems on the market today include energy saving features which can capture the warm air before it leaves your home and recycle it into the fresh air coming back in.
 The new models also have features which can remove moisture from the air which is perfect for New York’s humid summers.

 These exchange units usually pay for themselves in a short time because your current heating and air conditioning units will be running less.
-The New York State Energy Research and Development Authority has put together an excellent guide for home ventilation solutions.
-To get it, click here.
+The New York State Energy Research and Development Authority has some excellent guides for home ventilation solutions.

 T.F.
 O’Brien services the Long Island, New York area.